-For purposes of measuring the net OPEB liability, deferred outflows of resources and deferred inflows of resources related to OPEB, OPEB expense, information about the fiduciary net position of the North Dakota Public Employees Retirement System (NDPERS), and additions to/deductions from NDPERS' fiduciary net position have been determined on the same basis as they are reported by NDPERS.
+For purposes of measuring the net OPEB liability, deferred outflows of resources and deferred inflows of resources related to OPEB, and OPEB expense, information about the fiduciary net position of the North Dakota Public Employees Retirement System (NDPERS) and additions to/deductions from NDPERS' fiduciary net position have been determined on the same basis as they are reported by NDPERS.
 For this purpose, benefit payments are recognized when due and payable in accordance with the benefit terms.
 Investments are reported at fair value.
-The net OPEB liability is not reported under the modified cash basis of accounting, but the information is disclosed in the OPEB note disclosure.
-Note 12, is shown as additional information to the users of the financial statements.